swhitley/WDLookup/README.md

 **https://whitleymedia.onfastspring.com/**

-The add-in is fully-functional except that it is limited to returning 10 rows of data per query.
+**IMPORTANT:** The add-in is fully-functional except that it is limited to returning *10 rows of data per query*.
 Purchase a registration code to unlock the ability to return all rows of data.

 ## Workday API Client Setup for WDLookup